inkwanhwang/blog/_posts/2024-05-20-Mixture-of-Depths.md

 Difference between MoD is, MoD can choose whether skip middle layer or not, but Early Exit method can't.
 - CoLT5

+- Mixture of Experts (MoE)
+MoE is an model which consists of parallel expert models which is fitted to certain domains.
+Like MoD, token-level routing decisions are made across the network depth.
+Difference between MoD is, MoD chooses path to transformer or to residual connection, MoE chooses path to transformer(Expert) or to transformer(Expert) or both.

 ## Overview to Mixture-of-Depths (MoD)